NerfJohn/Project-RISCII/docs/README.md

 **Purpose**

 Folder for storing the project's documentation.
-Includes all levels and types of documents (e.g. technical vs user oriented).
+Includes all levels of documentation (though focused on "black box" details and interfaces for each level's main deliverables).

 **Overview**